aiddata/geo-cnn/settings_readme.md

 __surface__

--input_stage: s1/s2, s1 generates surface directly from s1 CNN predictions, s2 using second stage model outputs
+- input_stage: s1/s2, s1 generates surface directly from s1 CNN predictions, s2 using second stage model outputs
--value_type: field from output CSV
+- value_type: field from output CSV
--pixel_agg: Not used
+- pixel_agg: Not used
--dim: dimensions of imagery used for training/prediction.
+- dim: dimensions of imagery used for training/prediction.
 Used here to evaluate no data in predicted scenes
--scene_max_nodata: Max ratio of no data values in prediction scene
+- scene_max_nodata: Max ratio of no data values in prediction scene
--nodata_val: No data value in imagery
+- nodata_val: No data value in imagery